-In Austevoll Seafood we create lasting value through the production of healthy and sustainable marine products as well as having a direct positive impact on the local communities in which we operate.
+Austevoll Seafood's ambitions is to create lasting value through the production of healthy and sustainable marine products as well as having a direct positive impact on the local communities in which we operate.
 We take our responsibility seriously and take action for sustainable value creation and the strengthening of our communities.